SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Single-Pane-of-Glass-Dashboard.md

     ![](media/Ex2-Task1-Step9b.png)

-6. Copy the SQL query in the **Servers** file, and overwrite the sample query with the Servers query.
+6. Copy the SQL query from the **Servers** file, and overwrite the sample query with the Servers query.

     ![](media/Ex2-Task1-Step10.png)